Hamilton, MAT, Longines: our selection of military watches

 Hamilton military watch

 It is difficult not to mention Hamilton, born in Lancaster, Pennsylvania in the United States. , in a selection of military watches.
-Historically, the brand has indeed all its legitimacy in this area.
-In addition, the brand was deliberately positioned in this segment in the Swatch Group's offering.
+Historically, the brand has indeed had all its legitimacy in this field.
+In addition, the brand has been voluntarily positioned on this segment in the Swatch Group offer.

-If the original W10 model was produced between 1973 and 1976, the current model remains very faithful to it.
+While the original W10 model was produced between 1973 and 1976, the current model remains very faithful to it.
 The notable visual difference from today's model is the presence of the Broad Arrow on the original watch.
-The reissue does not have it simply because it is a military indication of the British army and not authorized to be reproduced on a commercial model.
+The reissue does not have it simply because it is a military indication of the British Army and not authorized to be reproduced on a commercial model.

-The Broad Arrow is this symbol in the shape of a circumflex accent present on the dial, it indicates that the watch is intended for the British army.
+The Broad Arrow is the circumflex accent symbol on the dial, indicating that the watch is intended for the British Army.

 Hamilton military watch brown leather strap